 \section{A New software Tool for Stellar Collisions}

-Building on the models developed in the previous sections, we introduce \texttt{collAIder}, a tool designed to predict stellar interaction outcomes and remnant properties.
-This tool leverages ML models to provide rapid predictions for interactions between two MS stars across a wide range in masses, pericenter distances, and velocities.
-While prediction accuracy is the highest within the parameter space sampled by the SPH grid, the tool has been designed to generalize beyond the direct physical collision regime, extending into the tidal capture and fly-by limits.
+Building on the models developed in the previous sections, we introduce \texttt{collAIder}~\footnote{https://github.com/elenagonzalez870/collAIder}, a tool designed to predict stellar interaction outcomes and remnant properties.
+This tool leverages ML models to provide rapid predictions for interactions between two MS stars across a wide range of masses, pericenter distances, and velocities.
+While prediction accuracy is highest within the parameter space sampled by the SPH grid, the tool has been designed to generalize beyond the direct physical collision regime, extending into the tidal capture and flyby limits.
 Extrapolation beyond the sampled space can yield inaccurate results, which we explore in Section~\ref{sec:stresstests}.

 The largest pericenter distance sampled in our grid is the sum of the individual stellar radii.
 However, stellar interactions at larger radii can yield interesting results as well.
-For example, close passages between stars can induce stellar oscillations that dissipate orbital energy \citep[e.g.,][]{Lee1986, PT}.
-If the tidal perturbation is strong enough, on the order of the orbital energy, the two stars can then form a bound system.
-This is known as ``tidal capture,'' first invoked to explain the close X-ray binaries observed in globular clusters \citep{Fabian1975}.
-At distances larger than the capture radius, the stars will simply pass by each other without forming a bound system or colliding, i.e., a simple fly-by.
+For example, close passages between stars can induce stellar oscillations that dissipate orbital energy \citep[e.g.,][]{PT, Lee1986}.
+If the tidal perturbation is sufficiently strong, on the order of the orbital energy, the two stars can become gravitationally bound.
+This process is known as ``tidal capture,'' first invoked to explain the close X-ray binaries observed in globular clusters \citep{Fabian1975}.
+At distances larger than the capture radius, the stars instead simply pass by each other without forming a bound system or colliding, i.e., a simple flyby.

-The pipeline begins by identifying whether the given initial properties of the interaction are in the collision, tidal capture, or fly-by regimes.
-To do this, for a given stellar interaction, if $r_p > R_1 + R_2$, we calculate the energy dissipated by tides in the following way.
+The pipeline begins by identifying whether a given set of initial interaction properties are in the collision, tidal capture, or flyby regime.
+To do this, for a given stellar interaction with $r_p > R_1 + R_2$, we calculate the energy dissipated by tides in the following way.